Jason Fabok

-Comics career
+Career

 Fabok graduated from St. Clair College's Tradigital Animation program in 2007.
 He then attended the Word of Life Bible College in Owen Sound for a year, an experience that furthered his interest to pursue a career as a comic artist.
-After becoming aware that legendary illustrator David Finch lived in his same town, Fabok sent him his portfolio.
+After becoming aware that illustrator David Finch lived in his same town, Fabok sent him his portfolio.
 Finch agreed to mentor him and put him through a six-month-long "boot camp", teaching him everything from anatomy, to backgrounds and buildings.
 After six months Finch suggested Fabok sending his new portfolio to DC Comics.

 His first published work were issues #70 and #71 of Superman/Batman.
 He subsequently penciled the full 2011 series of Aspen Comics's Soulfire, his only work outside of DC Comics to date.
 Fabok's big break in the industry happened when David Finch asked him if he was available to pencil issues #4 and #5 of Finch's own mini-series Batman: The Dark Knight.
 Within two weeks DC had offered Fabok a two-year exclusive contract.

 After drawing the first annual for Scott Snyder's Batman, Fabok became the regular artist of the freshly relaunched New 52 run of Detective Comics with issue #13.
 He ended his stint on the book with oversized anniversary issue #27.

 Fabok went on to draw several issues of weekly limited series Batman Eternal, among a team of pencilers.

 Following a one-off drawing the annual for Justice League International, in 2014 he succeeded Doug Mahnke as main artist for Geoff Johns' Justice League, from issue #36 to issue #50.
 In 2016 he also penciled the first issue of Justice League vs. Suicide Squad.

 The following year he illustrated both the Batman issues of the Batman/Flash crossover The Button, which served as a teaser for Geoff Johns' Watchmen sequel Doomsday Clock.